Fuyy11/Emotional-Intelligence-Job-Satisfaction-Leadership-Effectiveness-12435011/research-assessment.md

 All final projects are graded by Dr. Dowling.
 You will see your grade on Canvas separated into two categories: objective points and engagement points.

--   **Objective points:** 6/30
+-   **Objective points:** 21/30
--   **Engagement points:** 3/10
+-   **Engagement points:** 8/10
--   **Total points:** 9/40
+-   **Total points:** 29/40

+**Comments:**

+Final - Great work, Yangyang!
+This has come a long way from your first draft.
+You've made a lot of progress in terms of both the content and the structure of your project.
+It sounds like rendering plots and tables ended up being a real challenge for you.
+Even though you weren't able to do everything by the objectives' expectations, you still managed to find a workaround to get the plots in one way or another.
+The best code is the code that works. :)

-**Comments:** Nice start, Yangyang!
+Nice start, Yangyang!
 Be sure that when you attempt an objective you've looked closely at what the expectations are.
 You can potentially get points without exactly meeting those expectations if you truly go above and beyond with that objective in another way, but you can't go wrong with being very particular about meeting what is outlined.